 This heater is approved for indoor/outdoor use and heats spaces to 225 square feet, making it more than enough for tents.
-With its heavy-duty design, easy-grip handle, clean-burning, nearly 100% efficient burner, this heater will keep you warm.
+This heater will keep you warm with its heavy-duty design, easy-grip handle, clean-burning, and nearly 100% efficient burner.

 I couldn’t figure out why it kept shutting off until I realized it was supposed to do that.

-As soon as I left the zipper “cracked,” there was enough ventilation to keep this heater burning for many hours.
+When I left the zipper “cracked,” there was enough ventilation to keep this heater running.

-It can be a little challenging to get the pilot light figured out the first time you use it.
+Getting the pilot light figured out the first time you use it can be challenging.
 You just have to keep pushing down the ignition switch until it takes.
 Once you do it a few times, it’s easy.

 The push-button knob makes lighting the heater a snap, and you can easily adjust the heat setting.
 But, as I said, it took me a time or two to get it nailed down.